SysBioInra/bipsim/source/README.md

 make
 ```

-If boost is not installed on your system, consider running (not recommended):
+If a recent boost library is not installed on your system, you can install boost by following our recommandations below (see 'Install Boost' sections below).
+If you prefer skipping boost installation, consider running (not recommended):

 ```
 ./configure --disable-boost
 make
 ```

-You can also install boost by following our recommandations below
-(see 'Install Boost' sections below).

-You can make installation system-wide by running (not necessary)
+If desired, you can make installation system-wide by running (not necessary, but allows to call bipsim from any directory without having to provid the path to the executable):

 ```
 sudo make install